Scott v Shepherd

 Scott v.
 Shepherd 96 Eng.
 Rep. 525 (K.B.
-1773), commonly known as the "flying squib case," is an important English tort law case on remoteness and the principle of novus actus interveniens as it related to the division between trespass and case.
+1773), commonly known as the "flying squib case", is an important English tort law case on remoteness and the principle of novus actus interveniens as it related to the division in law between trespass and "action on the case".

 Facts

-Shepherd tossed a squib into a crowded market in the town of Milborne Port in Somerset, where it landed on the table of a gingerbread merchant named Yates.
-Willis, a bystander, grabbed the squib and threw it across the market to protect himself and the gingerbread.
+Shepherd tossed an explosive squib into a crowded market in the Market House in the town of Milborne Port in Somerset, where it landed on the table of a gingerbread merchant named Yates.
+Willis, a bystander, grabbed the squib and threw it across the market to protect himself and Yates.
 Unfortunately, the squib landed in the goods of another merchant named Ryal.
 Ryal immediately grabbed the squib and tossed it away, accidentally hitting Scott in the face just as the squib exploded.
 The explosion put out one of Scott's eyes.

 Judgment

 The majority held Shepherd was fully liable, because, said De Gray CJ, "I do not consider [the intermediaries] as free agents in the present case, but acting under a compulsive necessity for their own safety and self-preservation."